ethan-ck/Alexandria/Cybersecurity I/Network Architecture.md

 	- Extra - Outside (BC3 and other businesses that access information, maybe other colleges)

 - DMZ - Screened Subnet
+	- Publicly Accessible
+	- Acts as a middle-man
+	- AKA a Bastion Host

+- Multi-interfaces
+	- An interface is a way in or out of anything, usually used within switches, firewalls, etc...
+	-

 - Network Access Control (NAC)
 	- Remediation